-Name Type Description entity_type integer The Entity type of the item. item integer If +ive: The internal item number starting from 1.
+Name Type Description entity_type Entity Type The entity type of the item. item integer If +ive: The internal item number starting from 1.
 If -ive: The external item label.

 String containing the database history name (or null if not available).